Ava June: Career

 In 1953, when she adopted the stage name Ava June, she joined the Sadler's Wells Opera chorus.
 June was initially a mezzo but was later persuaded by her teacher Clive Carey to switch to soprano roles.
 She won the Queen's Prize at the Royal College of Music in 1955.
 June's performances in the chorus led to her appointment as a principal soloist for the 1957–58 season.
 Her solo career began with “a promising Musetta” in La bohème and followed this by playing The Foreign Women in The Consul by Gian Carlo Menotti.
 June's 1958 Covent Garden debut saw her perform as the Heavenly Voice in Luchino Visconti's production of Don Carlos by Giuseppe Verdi and was conducted by Carlo Maria Giulini.
 When Fidelio returned the next year under Rudolf Schwarz, June sang Marcellina and repeated this performance in 1960 but with Colin Davis as the conductor.
 That same year, she made her first (and only) appearance with the Royal Scottish National Orchestra under Alexander Gibson as Abigaille in Verdi's Nabucco with concert performances in Edinburgh and Glasgow.
 Also in 1960, June participated in a production of Georges Bizet's Les pêcheurs de perles with the tenor Charles Craig.

 In 1961, she played the role of the May Queen in Edward German's Merrie England, and was Tatyana in Pyotr Ilyich Tchaikovsky's opera Eugene Onegin in the same year.
 The following year, June gained the part of Violetta in La traviata and followed this with a performance as a Marenka in The Bartered Bride and Micaëla in Carmen.
 Despite being firmly established, June travelled with the tenor Alberto Remedios to Bulgaria to take part in the Sofia International Competition for young opera singers, winning the gold medal, and giving her wider recognition.
 At the start of the 1963 season, she sang the part of Agathe in Der Freischütz, and the following year, with Davis conducting, played Ilia in Wolfgang Amadeus Mozart's Idomeneo.
 June sang Butterfly under Mario Bernardi towards the conclusion of 1964.
 She left Sadler Wells Opera in 1963.
 June's 1965 performance as the countess in the production of The Marriage of Figaro conducted by Charles Mackerras received strong praise from the critic Desmond Shawe-Taylor.
-The following year, she sung the part of Rosalinda in Die Fledermaus and later Lisa in The Queen of Spades.
+The following year, she sang the part of Rosalinda in Die Fledermaus and later Lisa in The Queen of Spades.
 Other roles she played were Donna Elvira and Marzelline.